mujo-code/puppeteer-headful/README.md

 [Github Action](https://github.com/features/actions) for [Puppeteer](https://github.com/GoogleChrome/puppeteer) that can be ran "headful" or not headless.

+> Versioning of this container is based on the version of NodeJS in the container

 ## Purpose

 This container is available to Github Action because there is some situations ( mostly testing [Chrome Extensions](https://pptr.dev/#?product=Puppeteer&version=v1.18.1&show=api-working-with-chrome-extensions) ) where you can not run Puppeteer in headless mode.